dhrubomoy/sa-backend/deploy-aws-frontend.md

 ```
 export const SENTIMENT_ANALYSIS_API = "http://ec2-3-17-181-123.us-east-2.compute.amazonaws.com:8000/api/";
 ```
+   - Note: You can use [vim](https://www.howtoforge.com/vim-basics) to edit the file.

 7. Follow [this link](https://github.com/dhrubomoy/sa-backend/blob/master/nginx-angular-ubuntu.md) and configure nginx for angular.

 8. Create a bundle in production mode: